lee-shun/old_school_vim/README.md

 ## features:

-1. dependence-free
+1. Dependence-free

-    All the plugins used in this configuration  is pure vim script.
+    All of the plugins used in this configuration  is pure vim script, no lua-based plugins needed.

 2. Completion